cocos/cocos-docs/en/advanced-topics/js-java-bridge.md

-# A Simpler Way to Call Java Methods with JavaScript (Experimental)

-> **Note**: After v3.6.0, `jsb` module is about to be deprecated, APIs will be moved to the `native` module of namespace `cc`.
+# Using JsbBridge for JavaScript and Java Communication

 ## Background

-Prior to v3.4.0, the reflection mechanism in [Using JavaScript to Call Java](./java-reflection.md) static methods, not only needed to strictly declare package names and function signatures, but also needed to strictly check the number of parameters to ensure proper operation, which was a complicated step.
+[Using Java Reflection to Implement JavaScript and Android Communication](./java-reflection.md), We not only need to strictly declare package names and function signatures but also need to carefully verify the number of parameters to ensure proper operation.
+The steps involved are quite complex.

-Additionally provided in v3.4.0 is another experimental method for simplifying calls from the scripting layer to the native layer.
-This is a kind of channel, or a bridge, named `JsbBridge` before introducing other scripting systems, meaning that it serves as a bridge to communicate between script and native APP via the `JSB` binding.
+Therefore, we provide an additional method to simplify the communication between the script and the native.
+This method acts as a channel or bridge, and we named it `JsbBridge`, which stands for a bridge between scripts and the native app through JSB binding.

-> **Note**: both ways are working fine, developers can choose to use them according to their actual needs.
-To use the previous way, please review the [Using JavaScript to Call Java](./java-reflection.md) documentation.

-## JavaScript Interface Introduction

-The only two interfaces at the scripting level are `sendToNative` and `onNative`, which are **transfer** and **receive native layer** parameters, respectively.
-The following points need to be noted when using them:

-- This feature is still in the experimental stage, only `string` transfers are supported.
-To transfer objects containing multiple parameters, please consider converting them to the `JSON` format for transfer and parsing them at different levels.
-- `onNative` will only record one function at a time, and will override the original `onNative` method when the property is `set` again.
-- The `sendToScript` method is a one-way communication and does not care about the return of the lower level, nor does it tell `JavaScript` whether the operation succeeded or failed.
-The developer needs to handle the operation itself.
+> **Note**: Both methods can be used effectively, and developers can choose the one that suits their needs based on their specific requirements.

+## JsbBridge Mechanism

+### JavaScript API

+In the script layer, there are only two interfaces: sendToNative and onNative, defined as follows:

 ```js
 // JavaScript